Xeift/Metamask-Mnemonic-Brute-Force/README.md

 if you want to run it on your pc, line 4 should look like this:

 `const api = 'https://infura......' // web3 provider api`

+make sure you select nodejs when create repl on replit

 # IF YOU KNOW NOTHING ABOUT JAVASCRIPT, **DO NOT DM ME**.
 CONSIDER LEARN JS FIRST.